Publishing a model creates a hosted tool item that can be run as a custom web tool.

 - Filter—Determines limits or restricts the input values or data that can be specified for the parameter.
 The options depend on the data type as follows:

-- Double—A minimum and maximum value.
+- Double—A minimum and maximum value

-- Feature layer—A list of allowable feature types, including multipoint, point, line, and polygon.
+- Feature layer—A list of allowable feature types, including multipoint, point, line, and polygon

-- Integer—A minimum and maximum value.
+- Integer—A minimum and maximum value

-- String—A list of unique values.
+- String—A list of unique values

 - Include default value—Indicates whether the tool parameter has a default value.
 When turned on, the parameter will use a default value based on the variable value.
 When turned off, the parameter will be empty by default.
 A default value can be used to guide the user's inputs or simplify the web tool because the user does not need to update the parameter manually.
-This setting should be used for parameters that have a menu of accepted values, such as units, and parameters where the same input value is expected to be used frequently without needing to be updated.
-Default values are not appropriate for most text, number, or feature layer inputs.
+This setting should be used for parameters that have a menu of accepted values, such as units, and parameters in which the same input value is expected to be used frequently without needing to be updated.

 - Default value—Indicates the default value for the tool parameter.
 To change the default value, update the value of the variable in the model diagram.
 The default value should be a value that will give an accurate or preferred result in most cases.
 This setting is only available if Include default value is enabled.